 You want to become an actor, but you have no experience.
 Perhaps you dabbled at high school, or took a few classes and realised that acting is something you love, either way – here you are.
 We wanted to take a look at how to get into acting without any experience.
-The first thing you need to ask yourself is what you want to achieve:
+The first thing you need to ask yourself is: what do you want to achieve?

 Acting for fun vs acting professionally

 You might be loving your weekly improv class but that doesn’t necessarily mean you should pursue it as a career.
 Acting is one of the toughest careers out there.
 Here’s some fun stats:

 6% of Equity (Union) members earn over £30,000 ($38,000) a year